 Students may leave the building during school hours only with permission from the nurse or administration.
-Any dismissal due to illness must be issued by the school nurse and recorded on the dismissal sheet in the Main Office.
-Any student who is dismissed due to illness at anytime during the school day cannot participate in co-curricular or extra-curricular activities that day.
-If a student wishes to be excused for reasons other than illness, he/she must bring a note to the Main Office at the start of the school day, signed by the parent/guardian, giving the date, reason for dismissal, and the parent/guardian must come in and sign the student out.
+Any dismissal due to illness must be issued by the school nurse and recorded in Aspen.
+Any student who is dismissed due to illness at any time during the school day cannot participate in co-curricular or extra-curricular activities that day.
+If a student wishes to be excused for reasons other than illness, he/she must bring a note to the main office at the start of the school day, signed by the parent/guardian, giving the date, reason for dismissal, and the parent/guardian must come in and sign the student out.
 Only authorized individuals will be allowed to dismiss students.